QuokeCola/ArticleBrowser/README.md

 # ArticleBrowser

 This is the integrated article browser for [quokecola.com](https://www.quokecola.com)

 To add your articles, please revise the `psglists.json`

 Format for psglists.json is simple.

+Markdown Rendering and Code Highlighting are based on [markedjs](https://marked.js.org) and [highlightjs](https://highlightjs.org), but slightly revised the code for better visual style and for iFrame hyperlink jump.

 ```json
 [